SaVignesh/Data-Analysis-Projects/3. Covid Dataset - SQL Data Exploration and Visualization/README.md

 <H1>Covid Dataset - SQL Data Exploration and Visualization</H1>
-Exploration of Global Covid-19 data that contains daily covid updates for each country using SQL and visualization in Power BI. <Br>
+Exploration of Global Covid-19 data that contains daily covid updates for each country using SQL and visualization using Power BI. <Br> <Br>
 The following Data Exploration operations were performed in this project: <Br>
 <ul>
   <li>Changing datatype of few numeric columns like total cases, people vaccinated, etc. that were initialized as nvarchar datatype</li>